Back to the Basic Spiritual Foundations The American Church Needs

 •• We Christians today need a renewed Pentecost in our lives.
 We will never fulfill Christ’s commission in our own strength.
 Like the early Church, we need to be “clothed with power from on high” (Luke 24:49).
 We need the same Holy-Ghost power the early Christians had to heal the sick, to raise the dead, to cleanse the lepers, and to cast out devils.

 In my humble opinion, the Church in America has lost touch with the essentials of our faith.
 Messages, practices, and events that please man have often replaced the simple yet extraordinarily effective preaching of Jesus Christ in Pentecostal power.

-•• exhort them to be baptized in the name of the Lord Jesus Christ, and...
+•• exhorting them to be baptized in the name of the Lord Jesus Christ, and...

-•• urge them to receive their own personal Pentecost, the baptism with the Holy Spirit.
+•• urging them to receive their own personal Pentecost, the baptism with the Holy Spirit.